ZhenyingZhu/StudyNotes/EPI.markdown

 - <b>Notice</b>: Order of XORs doesn't change the result.
 Parity of a number equals to XORs between its parts.
 T(n)=O(logn).

 ### 5.2
+<b>Notice</b>: `x & ~(x - 1)` extracts the lowest set bit of x.
+View a 64-bit integer as an array, LSB as index 0, MSB as index 63.
+Swap the bit at i and j.
+- Brute force: first check if two bits differ.
+If differ, flip them(XOR 1).

+### 5.3
+<b>Notice</b>: while design an algorithm, run once and run many times affects.
+Reverse a 64-bit word from LSB to MSB.
+- swap 0-31 bits with 32-63 bits.
+Good if only need run once.
+- use a lookup table, record all 16-bits numbers and its reversed numbers.

+### 5.4